 These simple correlations could confound the effects of geographic distance with those of genetic distance.
 To address this issue, we ran regressions, for each question, of WVS distance on genetic and geodesic distance.
-Figure 6.6 presents a histogram of the standardized beta coefficient on genetic distance, representing the effect of a 1 s.d. change in genetic distance as a share of a standard deviation in the dependent variable.
-Of the standardized betas 66.9 per cent are positive, and 47.2 per cent are both positive and significant at the 5 per cent level.
-We also find a number of large effects, with 20 per cent of the standardized betas greater than 0.20.28 Controlling for geodesic distance does not modify the conclusion reached earlier.
+Figure 6 presents a histogram of the standardized beta coefficient on genetic distance, representing the effect of a one standard deviation change in genetic distance as a share of a standard deviation in the dependent variable.
+66.9% of the standardized betas are positive, and 47.2% are both positive and significant at the 5% level.
+We also find a number of large effects, with 20% of the standardized betas greater than 0.20.26 Controlling for geodesic distance does not modify the conclusion reached earlier.

 While these results are informative, they conflate questions on very different subjects, and of different types (binary versus non-binary).
-So we now turn to the relationship between our nine indices of cultural distance, and genetic distance.
+So we now turn to the relationship between our 9 indices of cultural distance, and genetic distance.
 The analysis is now limited to the 98 questions available for 74 countries.
-Table 6.7 presents simple correlations.
+Table 7 presents simple correlations.
 Genetic distance bears a correlation of 0.27 with our summary measure of cultural distance.
-The last line of the
+The last line of the table shows that genetic distance is positively and significantly correlated with 8 of our 9 measures of cultural distance based on the WVS.
+The only category for which this is not the case is category D, pertaining to questions about family.
+Among the other categories, the correlation with genetic distance varies between 7.4% (questions on work) and 29.9% (questions on politics and society).